-Mike Sanford was named the Indiana State head football coach on December 14, 2012 and will begin his first season at the helm of the program in 2013.
+Mike Sanford was named the Indiana State head football coach on December 14, 2012 and is in his second season in charge of the Sycamore program.

 "I am extremely excited and passionate about becoming the new head coach of the Sycamore football program," Sanford said.
 "I look forward to continuing and building upon what this team accomplished over the past three seasons.
 I especially want to thank Indiana State University President Dan Bradley and Director of Athletics Ron Prettyman for this opportunity."